Installation

 Using conda

-If you work with an Anaconda or Miniconda environment, you should use the following conda install command line:
+If you work with an Anaconda, Miniconda, or Miniforge environment, you should use the following conda install command line:

 The ovito conda package includes both the ovito Python module and the graphical desktop application OVITO Pro.
 The latter requires a paid license if you want to use it.